Drothschild89/Riley-Dustin-Project/README.md

     *'exit' to exit out of the program

   Contributers:
-    This application was created by Riley Iverson of Seattle, Washington and Dustin Rothschild of San Jose, California
+    This application was created by:
+    Riley Iverson of Seattle, Washington - rmiverson99@gmail.com Dustin Rothschild of San Jose, California - Drothschild89@gmail.com

   Acknowledgements:
     We would like to acknowledge the API used "MLB Data API" found at: https://appac.github.io/mlb-data-api-docs/#stats-data-career-hitting-stats-get